F1ATB/Remote-SDR/README.md

 # Remote-SDR
 Remote-SDR remotely controls a SDR receiver and a SDR transmitter from a web browser.
 Pre-configured for the QO-100 Es'Hail 2 satellite transponder.
 Can be used for any NBFM or SSB Radio from 1MHz up to 6 GHz.
 It can works in full duplex with Adalm-Pluto SDR, HackRF One or RTL-SDR
 Signal processing is done using gnuradio-companion and javascript.
 It runs on 1 or 2 Orange Pi One Plus micro processors under Armbian operating system to drivethe SDRs.
+It runs also now on an Orange Pi Zero 2 with Debian operating system from orangepi.org.

 More on https://f1atb.fr